v587su/WordKong/README.md

 # WordKong
-A chrome Extension to warn you memorize English words by force.(It is really bothering)
+A chrome Extension to help you memorize English words by force.(It is really bothering!)